hacdias/js-indieauth-middleware/README.md

 # @hacdias/indieauth-middleware

+> ⚠️ Package no longer maintained.
+Please [contact me](https://hacdias.com/contact) if you want to become its maintainer.
+>
 This is a simple [IndieAuth](https://www.w3.org/TR/indieauth/) middleware that can be used in conjunction with Express.js or any other framework that uses a similar API.